planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 Adding a single shapefile to GeoServer is one of the simplest data loading tasks.
-We encountered this task in the Load your first data set section, but here we will slow down and work through the process manually.
+We encountered this task in the Loading your first data set section, but here we will slow down and work through the process manually.
 To start our discussion of data loading, we will load a shapefile showing the locations and borders of all the world's countries.

 All data for this workshop was provided by http://naturalearthdata.com.
 See the readme file in the data directory of the workshop bundle for details.

 First, we need to load a shapefile store.
 In GeoServer terminology, a shapefile is a store that contains a single layer.
 (Refer to the GeoServer concepts section if necessary.)
-We must add the store to GeoServer first before we can publish the layer that the store contains.
+We must first add the store to GeoServer before we can publish the layer that the store contains.

-    From the GeoServer web interface page, click the Stores link on the left side, under Data.
+    Click the Stores link on the left side, under Data.
-    Click this link to go to the Stores page
     Click Add new store.

 --------------------------------------------------